The Seventh Seal: Development

 Ingmar Bergman originally wrote the play Trämålning (Wood Painting) in 1953 / 1954 for the acting students of Malmö City Theatre.
 Its first public performance, which he directed, was on radio in 1954.
 He also directed it on stage in Malmö the next spring, and in the autumn it was staged in Stockholm, directed by Bengt Ekerot, who would later play the character Death in the film version.

 In his autobiography, The Magic Lantern, Bergman wrote that "Wood Painting gradually became The Seventh Seal, an uneven film which lies close to my heart, because it was made under difficult circumstances in a surge of vitality and delight."
 The script for The Seventh Seal was commenced while Bergman was in the Karolinska Hospital in Stockholm recovering from a stomach complaint.
 It was at first rejected by Carl-Anders Dymling, head of Svensk Filmindustri, and Dymling only gave Bergman the go-ahead for the project after the success at Cannes of Smiles of a Summer Night.
 Bergman rewrote the script five times and was given a schedule of only thirty-five days and a budget of $150,000.
 It was to be the seventeenth film he had directed.
+Recalling his meeting with Dymling, at the 1956 Cannes Film Festival, Bergman wrote:

+Then I flew down to see the head of Svensk Filmindustri, Carl Anders Dymling.
+I found him sitting in a hotel room in Cannes, overexcited and out of control, selling Smiles of a Summer Night dirt cheap to any horse trader who happened to show up. [...]
+I placed the refused screenplay for The Seventh Seal in his lap and said, 'Now or never, Carl Anders!'
+He said, 'Sure, sure, but I have to read it first.'
+'You must have already read it since you turned it down.'
+'That's true, but maybe I didn't read it carefully enough.